-ASVspoof 2015 focused on the assessment of stand-alone spoofing detectors in independence from ASV.
+ASV spoof 2015 focused on the assessment of stand-alone spoofing detectors in independence from ASV.
 Through the provision of disjoint training, development and evaluation sets, the evaluation also encouraged the development of generalised countermeasures.
-Generalisation is important since the nature of a spoofing attack will never be known in advance; ideally, countermeasures should be robust to unforeseen attacks.
+Generalisation is important since the nature of a spoofing attack never be known in advance; ideally, countermeasures should be robust to unforeseen attacks.

 Each of the three ASVspoof 2015 subsets contains a mix of genuine and spoofed speech, the latter of which is comprised of diverse spoofing attacks generated through either speech synthesis or voice conversion.
 A total of 10 different speech synthesis and voice conversion algorithms were used to generate spoofed data.
 In order to promote generalised countermeasures, only 5 of these were used to generate the training and development subsets whereas the evaluation subset was generated with the full 10.
-The first 5 are collectively referred to as known attacks, whereas the second 5, being present only in the evaluation, only the key for the training and development subsets were available to participants; that for the evaluation subset was withheld meaning no information concerning unknown attacks was distributed to evaluation participants.
+The first 5 are collectively referred to as known attacks, whereas the second 5, being present only in the evaluation set, are referred to as unknown attacks.
+Prior to the evaluation, only the key for the training and development subsets were available to participants; that for the evaluation subset was withheld meaning no information concerning unknown attacks was distributed to evaluation participants.

-2.2.
-ASVspoof 2015 results
+2.2 ASVspoof 2015 results

 For the ASVspoof 2015 evaluation, spoofing detection algorithms were optimised using the training and development data and associated protocols.
 The evaluation subset was processed blindly.
 Score files were submitted by the participants and scored post evaluation by the ASVspoof 2015 organisers.
 High scores indicate genuine speech whereas low scores indicate spoofed speech.
-The offical metric was the equal error rate
+The offical metric was the equal error rate (EER) and the average EER across all 10 spoofing attacks in the evaluation subset was used for system ranking.